shaoxiongduan/rdfz-ai-elective/Class 2 Neural Network Basics/How a Neural Network Works.md

 ## Other Materials

-If like me, you like to dig into the theoretical basis of everything, read [this report](./Theoretical%20Basis.md) about neural networks.gradient descent.
+If like me, you like to dig into the theoretical basis of everything, read [this report](./Theoretical%20Basis.md) about gradient descent.

+You can also find useful resources [here](/Useful%20Links.md).